27 min read

 NOT because we're afraid of being a narcissist or having the word "boundaries" weaponized against us.

-We support someone in taking care of themselves and honoring their truth and values because we love them to begin with.
+We support someone in taking care of themselves and honoring their truth, path, and values because we love them to begin with.
+And supporting them in that is, then, the loving thing to do.

 That is love.